Frequently Asked Questions

 Veterans' preference of five (5) percent is offered on “Open“ competitive examinations to veterans who have served in the United States Armed Forces during any war, major military action or peacekeeping mission, has been honorably discharged from active service and has achieved a passing grade on the examination.
 An additional five (5) percent credit will be provided to any veteran or the qualifying spouse of any veteran who has a service-related disability of at least 15%.
 Credit shall not be granted on any “Promotional“ job openings (open to City of San Diego employees only).
 Credits will not be granted to anyone who has returned from the Service on a full pension or anyone who has been employed by the City of San Diego since discharged from the service.
 Look at the Eligibility Requirements and Required Documentation for specific information.

 What type of benefits does the City of San Diego offer?

-City employees may be eligible to participate in a benefit program including holidays, vacations, retirement savings, health programs, and other benefits.
+City employees may be eligible to participate in a benefits program including holidays, vacations, retirement savings, health programs and other benefits.
 City employees initially hired on or after the effective date of Proposition B, a voter-approved San Diego Charter amendment to modify City employee retirement benefits, will not be eligible to participate in the City's Defined Benefit Plan administered by the San Diego City Employees' Retirement System.
-Benefits offered to employees may be subjected to future modifications, for further information go to the Employee Benefits tab.
+Benefits offered to employees may be subjected to future modifications.
+For further information go to the Employee Benefits tab.